 Pro Shop: Fully equipped pro shop featuring quality equipment, fashions and a friendly, professional staff.

-Club House: The Club House, built in 1939, has a lounge, poolside snack bar, locker room, sauna, heated outdoor pool and hot tub all overlooking the mountains.
+Club House: The Club House, built in 1939, has a lounge, locker room, and heated outdoor pool all overlooking the mountains.
 Lunch and dinner is served daily, in season.

-Restaurant/Lounge: The Club House is open seasonally June through September and features a menu of appetizers, salads, burgers and sandwiches.
-There is also a tavern with a full liquor license.
+Restaurant/Lounge: The Club House is open seasonally June through September and features a menu of gourmet pizzas and salads.

-Lodging Property: The completely renovated Mountain View Grand rests on 1,700 acres, offers 144 guestrooms and suites, indoor/outdoor swimming pools, award-winning spa, Classic Clay tennis courts, shuffleboard, children’s playground, childcare services, poolside snack bar, heath and fitness center, friendly animals at Mountain View Farm, and more.
+Lodging Property: The completely renovated Mountain View Grand rests on 1,700 acres, offers 144 guestrooms and suites, indoor/outdoor swimming pools, award-winning spa, Classic Clay tennis courts, children’s playground, childcare services, heath and fitness center, friendly animals at Mountain View Farm, and more.
 AAA Four Diamond for Lodging and Dining.

 History and Anecdotes: On a rainy night in 1865, a stagecoach en route from Boston to Montreal hit a large mudhole and overturned on a back road in the small town of Whitefield, NH.
 Two passengers climbed out and were told by the driver to follow the dirt road a half mile until they reached a farmhouse.
 Despite the late hour, the travelers were welcomed at the home of William and Mary Jane Dodge, thus beginning a long tradition of Mountain View hospitality.
 Over the years Mountain View has welcomed distinguished guests such as Mark Twain, Babe Ruth, Bette Davis, the Marx brothers, Presidents Richard Nixon and FDR, Stephen King, Neil Armstrong, and Michelle Obama.
 The hotel was closed for 16 years before being purchased in 1998, and refurbished to open in 2002 as Mountain View Grand Resort, after completion of a $20 million restoration.
 The resort is 100% wind-powered and a member of Historic Hotels of America.